 4. Try a belly wrap

-Another smart way to prevent damage post-surgery is to pick up a belly wrap or protective clothing to shield the wound.
-There are vet-approved skincare products that are very effective for post-surgery protection.
+Another smart way to prevent damage post-surgery is to pick up a belly wrap or protective clothing to shield the wound rather than rely on a cone.

 5. Check the odor